Bruckner and the "Thunderbolt" Phenomenon

 If you are the victim of "Bruckner's thunderbolt," let me know.
 I will be happy to share your experience.

-John Berky: When I was a freshman in college, I found that it was too noisy and distracting to study in my dormitory, so I studied in the college library.
+John Berky: When I was a freshman at Lafayette College in Pennsylvania, I found that it was too noisy and distracting to study in my dormitory, so I studied in the college library.
 At the time, I was very interested in classical music (my first musical attraction was movie soundtracks) so I decided to study in the library's music room where I could listen to their collection of LPs via headphones while I studied.
 Gradually, I worked through their collection.
 In many cases, I would put on a record, start to read and before long, my reading was interrupted by the record coming to an end.
 That was the normal situation.
 Some music did occasionally pull my attention away from my reading and I began to develop my individual musical inclinations.
-Then on day, I pulled out the new Jochum/DGG boxed set that the library recently acquired.
+Then one day, I pulled out the new Jochum/DGG boxed set that the library recently acquired.
 Bruckner was entirely new to me.
 While I already had a good sized LP collection, I was steered more by what Columbia and RCA were offering on their label at the time and Bruckner was not prominently marketed.
 By the time I got to the Fourth Symphony, I was totally hooked.
 I just couldn't stop listening and my studying took a temporary dangerous turn.
 I was taking a music course at the time and I began to badger my music professor about Bruckner.
 I read everything he gave me and more and by the time we came to Bruckner in our music appreciation class, the professor handed the class over to me.

 Stanislaw Skrowaczewski: At the age of seven Skrowaczewski was walking with a friend when he heard some music coming from a first floor window.
 He stood transfixed.
 "It was the same shock that someone who believes would have from seeing God in front of him."
 Skrowaczewski's friend was frightened by the reaction and took young Skrowaczwski home where he stayed bedridden for a few days raving and talking nonsense.
 A physician was called but he could not diagnose the condition.
 Once Skrowaczewski's condition improved, he went to the house and learned that the music that he heard was the Adagio from Bruckner's Symphony No. 7. (paraphrased from Frederick Harris' biography of Stanislaw Skrowaczewski entitled "Seeking the Infinite."

 David Hempel: I came a bit more gradually to Bruckner: not much exposure in my student days here at UIowa.
-But after graduation (and a 4-year hiatus away from Iowa City) I came back and started working at Charles Elbe's music store and we began attending various Bruckner concerts in Chicago and Minneapolis, and then I "came around" in a pretty big way.
+But after graduation (and a 4-year hiatus away from Iowa City) I came back and started working at Charles Eble's music store and we began attending various Bruckner concerts in Chicago and Minneapolis, and then I "came around" in a pretty big way.
 I remember the first LIVE B8 I ever heard (Minnesota Orch) -- and it knocked me out!...Charlie and I talked excitedly about nothing else on the 4-hour car trip back to Iowa City late that night.

 John Botz: "Thunderbolt" is an apt description.
 I still remember the first time I heard Bruckner (the Inbal 7th, which had just been released) in April of 1986.
 My gramdmother took me to a Tower Records to buy me a couple of CD's for my 23rd birthday.
 The 7th was just starting on the classical room CD player, and I was immediately smitten.
 Next payday I bought the Giulini 8th, then the Haitink (most recent) 9th, and my spiritual odyssey was well underway.
 The 9th has remained not only my favorite Bruckner, but my favorite piece of music, since the first time I heard it.
 I connected with Bruckner the first time I heard it, almost as though I'd heard it before, like some kind of "collective unconscious" thing.
 At that time, I was also discovering the grandeur of the Sierra Nevada mountains in California, and Bruckner also became sort of my soundtrack for that, as well.